JKCorder/JKCorder.github.io/docs/02-desc_stats.md

 # Descriptive statistics

 Before we learn about statistical tests or statistical models, we will cover some basic measures that are used to describe data.
 The basic measures fall into two categories – measures of central tendency and measures of dispersion.
 What is the typical value for some variable?
 How are the observations spread out or dispersed around that value?
 This chapter also introduces you to party identification, at least how it is measured.
 The final part of the chapter focuses on interpreting and explaining statistical output that describes the distribution of party identification in the electorate today.
-For a background on the meaning and importance of party identification, see the reading assigned in class: @ucw2.
+For a background on the meaning and importance of party identification, take a look at "Americans Hate to Love Their Party, but They Do!" @ucw2.

 ## Measures of central tendency